 - Deprivation of food, outdoor play, or other program components

 There is also a lot staff can do in their classrooms to promote safety for children.
-Good room arrangement and design is the first step.
-Inspect the classrooms to make sure there are no blind spots.
-Staff members need to be able to see all children at all times.
+Design classrooms with safety in mind by arranging furniture so there are no blind spots and staff can see all children all the time.
+Regularly observe staff interacting with children.
 If you notice an adult acting strangely, act on your suspicions.
-Use the checklist provided in the Apply section to make sure you are doing all you can to keep children safe.
+Use the list provided in the Apply section to make sure you are doing all you can to keep children safe.

 What Do I Do if I Suspect a Child is Abused or Neglected?

 You and the staff have a responsibility to report a suspected case of abuse or neglect.
-It is not your job to identify the abuser.
-All you need to do is suspect abuse and allow investigators to do their jobs.
+It is not your job to confirm your suspicion or identify the person abusing the child.
+All you need to do is report the suspected abuse and/or neglect and allow investigators to do their jobs.
 Reporting requirements vary from state to state and program to program.